Best hiking in China: Huangshan mountain ultimate guide

 EASTERN STEPS – THE VERY BEST OF HUANGSHAN MOUNTAIN

-On our last day we headed directly to the foremost eastern steps peaks when the weather was more favorable and I was impressed by the nice scenery.
+On our last day i headed directly to the foremost eastern steps peaks when the weather was more favorable and I was impressed by the nice scenery.

 BLACK TIGER PINE